mvdan/fdroidcl/README.md

 	uninstall <appid...>  Uninstall an app
 	defaults              Reset to the default settings

+### Config

+You can configure the repositories to use in the `config.json` file.
+This file will be located in `fdroidcl`'s config directory, which is `~/.config/fdroidcl/config.json` on Linux.

+By default, the main F-droid repository is enabled.
+The config file will be created after the first run, e.g. once you run `fdroid update`.

 ### Missing features

  * Index verification via jar signature - currently relies on HTTPS